andreaugustorossi/Rossmann-Kaggle/README.md

 ### 4.3 Business Performance

-From a business perspective there are some examples below of the predictions made:
+There are some examples of final predictions below from a business perspective:

 ![](img/storepred.png)